Staff’s Vital Role

 Meetings and Events

 For now, organized events and gatherings are not generally permitted on campus.
-We will be reassessing event guidelines before the fall semester as we monitor the state of COVID-19 and federal, state and local guidelines.
-If the university permits events this fall, organizers should consider holding them online.
+We will continue to reassess event guidelines as we monitor the state of COVID-19 and federal, state and local guidelines.
+Organizers should consider holding events online.
 When that is not feasible:

 - Notify participants that events can be canceled at any time, depending on how the pandemic evolves.

 - Design events to ensure proper social distancing and hand hygiene.

 - Adhere to face covering guidance.
 Provide face coverings to those who do not bring their own.

 - Clean event spaces regularly — at least daily.

 - Ensure that non-local attendees review and adhere to UT travel restrictions

 Preparations are underway for reopening dining facilities, including those in the residence halls for the spring semester.
 Possibilities include:

 Offering to-go meals served by staff, with no self-serve option at multiple locations.
 During peak periods, additional locations may be opened for packaged hot meal pick-up to reduce the number of diners at any one location.